-You will find that this international delicacy is of true French origin, and most terms referring to foie gras are usually in French.
-To overcome the language barrier, we've assembled the most common terms in foie gras jargon and their definitions.
+Foie gras is at heart a French delicacy, so most terms referring to foie gras are usually in French.
+So to overcome the language barrier, we've assembled the most common terms in foie gras jargon and their definitions.

 Foie gras [fhaw GRAH]

 In French, foie means “liver”, and gras means “fat”.
 So, foie gras is the “fat liver” or fattened liver of a force-fed (gavage) duck or goose.

 A hybrid between the Muscovy duck male and the Pekin duck female used for foie gras production.
 Very resilient against disease.

 Or Barbary duck.
 A wild duck used for foie gras by crossing it with the Pekin duck female, producing the Muscovy duck used to produce foie gras.

 A classic French dish so called for the rectangular ceramic mold in which it is prepared.

 Pâté or pate de foie gras [pah-TAY duh]

 Term used to define a smooth goose or duck liver preparation, usually mixed with other meats (for example, pork).
 The pate is then molded into crocks or tubes and served at room temperature, usually as a spread.